moj-analytical-services/data-engineering-exports/README.md

 This repository lets you export data from the Analytical Platform to other platforms.
 For now, this means the HMPPS Performance Hub or the Ministry of Justice Cloud Platform.
 Message us on the #ask-data-engineering Slack channel if you want to connect to somewhere else.

+You must have a data protection impact assessment, data sharing agreement or similar documentation confirming you can transfer the data to the destination.

 ## Ways to export

 There are 2 ways to export your data: